Adoptive Cellular Therapy

 "Using gene modification techniques, we are regulating intracellular immune checkpoints that are key to T cell function and differentiation with the aim of improving the therapeutic efficacy of adoptive cell transfer".

 DR. SANDRA HERVÁS STUBBS RESEARCHER.
-ADOPTIVE CELLULAR THERAPY RESEARCH GROUP
+ADOPTIVE CELL THERAPY RESEARCH GROUP

-The Immunology Research Group in Adoptive Cell Therapy at Cima focuses on the study of cytotoxic T lymphocytes (CTLs) to develop new effective strategies for cancer treatment.
+The immunology research group in Adoptive Cell Therapy at Cima, integrated in the Cancer Center Clínica Universidad de Navarra, focuses on the study of T lymphocytes and the development of T-cell therapy strategies for cancer treatment.

 Objectives of the Adoptive Cell Therapy Research Group

-We seek to enhance immunotherapy treatments through cross-cutting research
+In short, we seek to enhance immunotherapy treatments through cross-cutting research.

 TRANSLATIONAL RESEARCH